Katy Hudson (album): Themes and influences

-Katy Hudson saw Hudson exploring Christian rock and contemporary Christian music (CCM).
+Katy Hudson saw Hudson exploring Christian pop, Christian rock, and alternative rock.
 Amongst what was described as an alternative direction were prominent influences of pop rock.
 During an interview for her official website at the time, Hudson cited artists Jonatha Brooke, Jennifer Knapp, Diana Krall, and Fiona Apple as her musical influences.
 The album was described as eschewing bubblegum pop and evoking Christian pop songstresses Rachael Lampa and Jaci Velasquez.

 Songs

 "Trust in Me", "Naturally", and "My Own Monster" were said to capture "loneliness, fear and doubt often ascribed to teens".
 The first features "haunting" strings with "electronica effects" and "solid rock roots".
 An aggressive track, "Piercing" depicts the infatuation people have with expendable things.
 In "Piercing", Hudson sings: "Lord, help me see the reality / That all I'll ever need is You".
 "Last Call" was written by Hudson while reading the book Last Call for Help: Changing North America One Teen at a Time, written by Dawson McAllister.
 Musically, it sees Hudson going into a more jazz-oriented sound.
-Hudson described "Growing Pains" as an anthem for children and adolescents, explaining that society shares a misconstructed image of them, often viewing them as individuals that do not believe in or do not know much about God.
+Hudson described "Growing Pains" as an anthem for children and adolescents, explaining that society shares a misconstructed image of them, often viewing them as individuals who do not believe in or do not know much about God.

-"Faith Won't Fail" was inspired by faith always sufficing in Bible situations and chapters.
 Hudson commented on "Search Me": "I was struggling with the fact that I would have the huge responsibility of how others would be affected through what I was doing or saying on stage.
 I don't want to put on some kind of front that everything is good when it's not.
 I wanted to keep it real, but still give people hope."
 The record closes with "When There's Nothing Left", which has been described as a "crisp and clean 'love note' to God".

 Release and promotion

-The album was released on March 6, 2001.
+Katy Hudson was released on March 6, 2001.
 It was a commercial failure for bankrupted Red Hill Records, only selling between 100 and 200 copies.

-Tour

-To promote the album, Hudson embarked on Phil Joel's The Strangely Normal Tour as an opening act, with Earthsuit and V*Enna joining her.
+To promote the album, Hudson embarked on Phil Joel's the Strangely Normal Tour as an opening act, with Earthsuit and V*Enna joining her.
 She later embarked on 46 solo performances throughout the United States.